ChrisMeye/QrCode-Angular-Component/README.md

 ## Getting started
 ### Installation
-This is the first run of a QrCode Component for Angular.
+This is the first a QrCode Component for Angular.

-Copy the component in the module you need.
-Usually it's Angular_Prohect->src->app
+Download the component and copy the files in the module you need.
+Usually it's Angular_Project->src->app

 Insert the import in the app.module.ts -> in the example it could be like: